Selfadhesivity in Gaussian conditional independence structures: Adhesive extensions of Gaussians

 and fix $L = ij$.
 By the proof of \Cref{thm:Adhe}, the submatrix and rank conditions uniquely determine an adhesive extension of $\Gamma$ with an $L$-copy of itself over the ground set $\I{ijklk'l'}$.
 This unique candidate matrix~is

 But this matrix is not principally regular, as the $\I{lk'l'}$-principal minor is zero.
-However, the CI~structure represented by $\Gamma$ is the dual of the graphical model for the undirected path $i$ --- $l$ --- $k$ --- $j$; cf.~\cite{LnenickaMatus}, Section~3.
-This implies that it is representable by a positive definite matrix with rational entries and even though the particular matrix representation above does not have a selfadhesive extension, another representation exists which is positive definite and hence selfadhesive. \end{example}
+However, the CI~structure $\CC G = \CIS{\Gamma}$ is the dual of the graphical model for the undirected path {$i$~--~$l$~--~$k$~--~$j$}; cf.~\cite[Section~3]{LnenickaMatus}.
+This implies that $\CC G$ is representable by a positive definite matrix with rational entries and even though the particular matrix representation $\Gamma$ does not have a selfadhesive extension (in the sense of \Cref{thm:Adhe}), another representation of $\CC G$ exists which is positive definite and hence selfadhesive. \end{example}